-Q: Is there anything else you would like to add about the role of imagination and dreams in creating fiction?
-Any other message for our readers?
+Q: Is there anything you would like to add about the role of imagination and dreams in creating fiction?
+Any other message for your readers?

 When I decided I wanted to use my education to become an author to supplement my social security and keep me active and alive after retiring as a database administrator, I had a ten-year plan.
 My employer unexpectedly went out of business in 2003 in the aftermath of the dot.com bust.
 I suddenly found myself without a job and in early retirement.
 I could have decided that my world had fallen apart and why bother, but I stuck to my dream and accelerated my writing process.